Ken Ham: Bill Nye–Ken Ham debate

-In February 2014, Ham debated American science educator and engineer Bill Nye (popularly known as "Bill Nye the Science Guy") on the topic of whether young Earth creationism is a viable model of origins in the contemporary scientific era.
+In February 2014, Ham debated with American science educator and engineer Bill Nye (popularly known as "Bill Nye the Science Guy") on the topic of whether young Earth creationism is a viable model of origins in the contemporary scientific era.
 Critics expressed concern that the debate lent the appearance of scientific legitimacy to creationism while also stimulating Ham's fundraising.
 Nye said the debate was "an opportunity to expose the well-intending Ken Ham and the support he receives from his followers as being bad for Kentucky, bad for science education, bad for the U.S., and thereby bad for humankind."

 Ham said that publicity generated by the debate helped stimulate construction of the Ark Encounter theme park, which had been stalled for lack of funds.
 The Ark Encounter opened on 7 July 2016, a date (7/7) chosen to correspond with Genesis 7:7, the Bible verse that describes Noah entering the ark.
 The following day, Nye visited Ark Encounter, and he and Ham had an informal debate.

 Beliefs

 Creationism

 According to Ham, he was inspired by his father, also a young Earth creationist, to interpret the Book of Genesis as "literal history" and first rejected what he termed "molecules-to-man evolution" during high school.

 As a young Earth creationist and biblical inerrantist, Ham believes that the Book of Genesis is historical fact.
-Ham believes the age of the Universe to be about 6,000 years and asserts that Noah's flood occurred about 4,400 years ago in approximately 2348 BC.
+Ham believes the age of the Universe to be about 6,000 years, and asserts that Noah's flood occurred about 4,400 years ago in approximately 2348 BC.
 Astrophysical measurements and radiometric dating show that the age of the universe is about 13.8 billion years and the age of the Earth is about 4.5 billion years.
 Arguing that knowledge of evolution and the Big Bang require observation rather than inference, Ham urges asking scientists and science educators, "Were you there?"
-The Talk.origins archive responds that the evidence for evolution "was there," and that knowledge serves to determine what occurred in the past and when.
-"Were you there?" questions also invalidate creationism as science—an argument with which Ham himself agrees.
+The Talk.origins archive responds that the evidence for evolution "was there", and that knowledge serves to determine what occurred in the past and when.
+"Were you there?" questions also invalidate creationism as science.
+Ham argues that if the Bible is truly the word of God, creationism is not invalidated by this question, since God was there.

 Views on sexuality

-Ham believes that abortion, same-sex marriage, homosexual behaviour, and being transgender "are all attacks on the true family God ordained in Scripture".
-He believes that Christians should "take back the rainbow", a popular symbol for the LGBT movement.
+Ham claims that abortion, same-sex marriage, homosexuality, and being transgender "are all attacks on the true family God ordained in Scripture".
+He believes that Christians should "take back the rainbow", a popular symbol for the LGBT movement, through a special light show at the Ark Encounter.
 As a condition for employment at the Ark Encounter, AiG, as directed by Ham, requires workers to sign a statement that they view homosexuality as a sin.